tldr-pages/tldr/pages/common/dotnet-add-package.md

 # dotnet add package

-> Add or update .NET package reference in a project file.
+> Add or update a .NET package reference in a project file.
 > More information: <https://learn.microsoft.com/dotnet/core/tools/dotnet-add-package>.

 - Add a package to the project in the current directory: